 Dividends are a distribution of corporate earnings to shareholders and usually take place in one of two forms -- cash or stock.
 A stock dividend is the latter of these two kinds of dividends.
-Each organization's board of directors determines the actual amount that the firm pay out.
+Each organization's board of directors determines the actual dividend amount that the firm will pay out.
 Most cash dividends are paid on a quarterly basis, but stock dividends are generally paid at infrequent intervals.

 When researching a company, it is important to recognize when it pays dividends.
 However, it is easy to be confused by several different dates a company may specify when informing investors of their dividend structure.
 You should be aware of the following terms:

 Dividend Declaration Date: This is the date on which a company's board of directors declares that a dividend will be paid.
 The board determines the amount of the dividend, as well as when it is to be paid to shareholders on record.

 Dividend Record Date: This is the date on which a company reviews its books to determine its 'shareholders of record.'
 Shareholders who hold a particular stock on this date will receive the firm's dividend payment.

 Ex-dividend Date: After the Record Date has been determined, the stock exchanges or the National Association of Securities Dealers (NASD) assign the ex-dividend date.
 The ex-dividend date for stocks is typically two business days prior to the record date.
 If an investor buys a stock before the ex-dividend date, then he or she will receive the dividend payment.
 If an investor purchases the stock on or after the ex-dividend date, then he or she is not entitled to receive the dividend.
 On the ex-dividend date, a firm's share price usually declines to reflect the value of the dividend paid.